elix/rfcs/proposals/0000-mixins.md

 ## Mixins as functions

 The mixins in this project all take the form of a function.
-Each function takes a base class and returns a subclass defining the desired features:
+Each function takes a base class and returns a subclass defining the desired features.

-    const MyMixin = (base) => class MyMixin extends base {
-      // Mixin defines properties and methods here. greet() {
-        return "Hello";
-      }
-    };

-    class MyBaseClass {}
-    const NewClass = MyMixin(MyBaseClass);

-    const obj = new NewClass();
-    obj.greet(); // "Hello"

-Many JavaScript mixin implementations destructively modify a class prototype, but mixins of the functional style shown above do not.
+Unlike many historical JavaScript mixin implementations, functional mixins do *not* destructively modify a class prototype.
 Rather, functional mixins extend the prototype chain and return a new class.
 Such functions have been called "higher-order components", but we prefer the term "mixin" for brevity.

 The mixins in this project take care to ensure that base class properties and methods are not broken by the mixin.
 In particular, if a mixin wants to add a